-Deadlines: We post new articles multiple times each week.
-It is imperative that writers meet agreed-upon deadlines.
-If this becomes impossible in the course of reporting and writing a story, they must talk with the Editorial Director immediately, as soon as possible before the original deadline.
+Deadlines: It is imperative that writers meet agreed-upon deadlines.
+If this becomes impossible in the course of reporting and writing a story, they must talk with the Editorial Director right away.

 Corrections: If any fact in a story is wrong, we will correct it quickly and transparently by (1) making the appropriate edits within the text, and (2) including an asterisk at the end of the corrected sentence pointing to a new line at the end of the piece that explains how and why the wording has been revised from the original.

 We tell stories with images as well as with words.
 Decisions on how to illustrate a story—whether with video, portraits, journalistic photography or stock photography—are made by the Director of Digital Communications in consultation with the story’s writer and the Editorial Director, based on needs, usage and resources.